looker-open-source/gzr/README.md

 #### group member_users

-The command `gzr group member_users GROUP_ID` will list the users that have been added as as members of the given group id.
+The command `gzr group member_users GROUP_ID` will list the users that have been added as members of the given group id.

 ```